lando/lando/docs/config/proxy.md

 ---
-description: The Lando proxy layer allows you to specify HTTP or HTTPS eg TLS/SSL routes to specific services in a few lines of config.
+description: The Lando proxy layer allows you to specify HTTP or HTTPS (e.g. TLS/SSL routes to specific services in a few lines of config).
 You can also customize the domain and certificates used.
 ---

 # Proxy

-By default Lando runs a [traefik](https://traefik.io/) reverse proxy when needed so that users' apps can route stable, predictable and "nice" URLS to various ports inside of various services.
+By default, Lando runs a [traefik](https://traefik.io/) reverse proxy when needed so that users' apps can route stable, predictable and "nice" URLS to various ports inside of various services.

-While you can [configure](#configuration) the default `domain` of this proxy we *highly recommend* you do not alter the default behavior unless you have a fairly compelling reason to do so.
+While you can [configure](#configuration) the default `domain` of this proxy, we *highly recommend* you do not alter the default behavior unless you have a fairly compelling reason to do so.
 A compelling reason to *not* change them are that the default `lndo.site` domain works "out of the box" while custom domains require [additional setup](#working-offline-or-using-custom-domains).

 Specifically, `*.lndo.site` is an actual *ON THE INTERNET* wildcard DNS entry that points all `*.lndo.site` subdomains to `localhost/127.0.0.1`.
 This means that if you lose your internet connection, you will not be able to visit your app at these addresses.
 However, you can [take steps](#working-offline-or-using-custom-domains) to work around this restriction or use your own [custom domain](#configuration) and handle the DNS yourself with `dnsmasq` or some other solution.